-For the Fall 2020 semester, chapel attendance will still be required.
-Specifically, all full-time (commuter and residential), traditional students must attend at least 12 chapel events a semester.
-In addition to the regular

-Monday and Wednesday chapel times, other activities may count as a chapel event.
+All full-time (commuter and residential), traditional students must attend at least 24 chapel events a semester.
+In addition to the regular Monday and Wednesday chapel times, other activities may count as a chapel event.
 The Spiritual Life and Ministry Department will announce these approved activities.